big-data-lab-team/big-data-lab-team.github.io/GETTING_STARTED.md

 Welcome to the lab!
-Here are some resources and tips to help you get started.
+Here are some information, resources and tips to help you get started.

+# Core Values

+Content-wise, the lab is committed to the following values:
+1. High quality is
+preferable to high quantity.
+2. Technical quality is a requirement to scientific quality.
+3. Openness creates better content.

+The target lab culture is to promote frequent informal interactions, flexible work hours, academic integrity, gender equality, cultural diversity and ... having fun doing research!

-# Preliminaries
+# Technologies

 Get familiar with the following technologies asap:
 * [bash](https://www.gnu.org/software/bash) scripting (on Linux or OSX): https://www.shellscript.sh